Caution: Speed bumps ahead for Asia equity rally

 Asian shipping stocks are a case in point.

-But that enthusiasm contracts sharply with a bearish operating environment for shippers, with overcapacity and sluggish global trade now compounded by tighter bank financing for the debt-laden sector and rising fuel prices.
+But that enthusiasm contrasts sharply with a bearish operating environment for shippers, with overcapacity and sluggish global trade now compounded by tighter bank financing for the debt-laden sector and rising fuel prices.

 A similar story can be seen in Chinese steelmakers, which have rallied along with broader markets even though companies are facing cash shortages, shrinking profit margins and ugly balance sheets.